Here's where to find the Pixel 6 and Pixel 6 Pro in stock

 On the flip side, though, you’ll end up paying more for the smaller Pixel 6 if you buy through AT&T or Verizon, as these carriers are selling the mmWave variants which cost $100 more than unlocked models.
 Worse, AT&T has been noted to sell all of their Pixel 6 phones for $40 more than any other retailer or carrier, for whatever reason.

-Latest update: As of October 29, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest flagship.
-Of particular note, AT&T is the only carrier to still have the Cloudy White Pixel 6 Pro ready, while none of the carriers seem to have the Sorta Sunny colorway on-hand.
+Latest update: As of October 30, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest flagship.
+Of particular note, AT&T is the only carrier to still have the Cloudy White Pixel 6 Pro ready — though now with “Limited stock” — while none of the carriers seem to have the Sorta Sunny colorway on-hand.

 AT&T